-Shark was in jeopardy of getting canceled before it even started, but James Woods gave the legal drama new life once he signed on to star in the pilot.
+Shark was in jeopardy of getting cancelled before it even started, but James Woods gave the legal drama new life, once he signed on to star in the pilot.
 Woods has spent most of his career focusing on feature films, not television.
-He said about the decision though he had nothing against TV as most people assumed, as he had done TV movies.
-There were simply no characters he was willing to commit to full time until the part of Sebastian Stark came along.
-The creator was looking for somebody like him to play the part anyway See more »
+He said about the decision though, he had nothing against television as most people assumed, as he had done television movies.
+There were simply no characters, to which he was willing to commit, full-time, until the part of Sebastian Stark came along.
+The creator was looking for somebody like him to play the part anyway.
+See more »

 In Season One, Jessica's opponent in the race for the D.A.'s office is named Brian Cutler.
 He is never seen on screen, but people refer to him on multiple occasions.
 When Kevin Pollak begins playing the character in Season Two, his name becomes Leo Cutler.
 See more »

 That's like bringing the jaws of life to a graveyard.